j-r-manalo/bi_datawarehouse/README.md

 *   **Comprehensive Logging and Monitoring:**  Centralized logging and monitoring implemented using AWS CloudWatch Logs for data pipelines and the data warehouse, providing audit trails and enabling proactive issue detection.
 *   **Prepared Real-time Monitoring and Alerting Framework:**  Design and infrastructure setup for real-time dashboards and automated alerts (ready for client-side implementation).

-**For a high-level overview and project context, please visit the [Project Portfolio Page]([Link to your Portfolio Page Here]).**
+**For a high-level overview and project context, please visit the [Project Portfolio Page](https://j-r-manalo.github.io/portfolio/bidatawarehouse/).**

 ## Architecture

-[**Link to your Portfolio Page's Architecture Diagram Here - if you are hosting the diagram separately, e.g., in your repo's `docs/` folder, link to it here, or link back to your portfolio page if the diagram is embedded there.**]

 The BI platform architecture is designed for efficiency, scalability, and security, leveraging AWS cloud services.
 Key architectural components include:

 *   **Data Ingestion:** AWS Lambda functions triggered by S3 events, automating data extraction from external APIs.